 Don’t Forget Paystubs

-Taking all the pros and cons into account, you’ll likely come to conclusion that there’s no right answer to the payroll card vs direct deposit debate.
-At the end of the day, to cater to all employees, you should offer both.
-But remember, even if you’re attempting to go paperless, check the legislation in your state.
+Remember, even if you’re attempting to go paperless, check the legislation in your state.
 Many states require employers to offer pay stubs, and some specify these must be printed and include tax withholding and benefits information.

 How Paycor Helps

 Finding the best way to pay employees isn’t easy, but partnering with the right payroll provider can help.
 Paycor offers multiple payment methods with greater flexibility and mobility, including direct deposit, payroll cards, OnDemand Pay, Mobile Wallet payment, and paper checks.
-What’s more, we automate the creation of pay stubs to comply with the labor law wherever you are.
+What’s more, we automate the creation of pay stubs to comply with labor laws wherever you are.
 Our intuitive and easy-to-use software simplifies the entire payroll process and with dedicated support from HR experts, you can be sure you’re always compliant with ever-changing regulations.